 Biology is the study of life, from the molecular level up to ecosystems.
 This course combines theoretical knowledge with practical laboratory work and will allow you to develop vital skills such as how to interpret data to solve scientific problems.
-Essential principles are taught in the context of contemporary themes, such as how our actions enhance the antibiotic resistance of bacteria and lifestyle factors that increase the risk of cancer and heart disease.
+Essential principles are taught in the context of contemporary themes, such as how our actions enhance the antibiotic resistance of bacteria, and lifestyle factors that increase the risk of cancer and heart disease.

-In the first year, you will focus on topics including biological molecules, cells, organisms exchanging substances with their environment, the genetic codes and variations.
+In the first year, you will focus on topics including biological molecules, cells and organelles, how the respiratory and circulatory systems work in different organisms, and how genes code for proteins.